Maine Coast Striped Bass TournamentAll Points Fly Shop + Outfitter

 - In order for your submitted fish (and photo) to qualify and count towards your total length, you must have either the Snap-A-Striper card or your given identifier included, plus a tape measure running from the fork (middle of tail) to the end of the mouth.
 The photo must include the entire fish.
 If a photo cuts off part of the fish, or any of the given criteria are not included, that submitted fish/photo does not count.
 Some part of a fly rod/reel must also be present in the picture as well.

-- Photographs/fish submissions must be emailed or brought in store within 24 hours of the catch.
-Email: firstname.lastname@example.org -- If this poses a problem, please contact Josh at All Points to make other arrangements.
+- Photographs/fish submissions must be emailed or brought in store.
+Email: email@example.com -- If this poses a problem, please contact Josh or Joe at All Points to make other arrangements.

 - At least one of your total submitted pictures must include the Snap-A-Striper card.
 This does not mean all, just one.
 If you submit 200 photos, but none of them include that SAS card, NONE of your fish qualify.
 Only one is required.